j-shm/vr-house-builder/Assets/Self/New System/objects.md

 ## Windows

 Window's should have any extra details defined as EXCLUDE.
-The main part of the window should be the only none exclude parts
+The main part of the window should be the only part that is not excluded.
+E.g a overhang should be excluded.